-Versatility is the name of game for chuck roast.
+Versatility is the name of the game for chuck roast.
 Whether it's braised or roasted, you're in for a treat.
 The perfect ratio of meat and fat are held together by delicate connective tissue that makes for one serious bite after another.
-Like all our beef, our chuck roast is dry aged for at least 14 days, creating a one-of-a-kind taste that stands out from the rest.
+Like all our beef, our chuck roast is dry aged, creating a one-of-a-kind taste that stands out from the rest.

 Not just a piece of meat

 Great flavor starts in the field.
 At Porter Road, we partner with farmers who raise their animals on pasture, for a difference you can taste.Learn more about our process